ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 			* and competence, true *Wanting*, looks like -- building a data science team, bringing in Actual Smart People instead of Seeming Smart People, punching through false and dated models, etc. There is a purity to it.
 				* Why? because purity of thought, 'true rationality', wins, all other things being equal.
 It wins *by definition* -- towards whatever goal you have, being "maximally rational" should be defined as "choosing the path that most probably wins".
 It means finding the best models, best tactics, best people, making right choices, whatever.
 		* this is why so many New Years' Resolutions fail.
 Because people "want" to change, but they don't *Want* to.
 		* And it sounds like Brexit was won by the side and people who most *Wanted* to win.
-Namely, Dominic&co.
+Namely, Dominic & co.
 15. **Highlight**: People are happy to fail if they fail conventionally.
 	* people in politics mostly would rather do a normal thing and fail than do an unconventional thing and be stigmatized when they fail.
 	* "They did not mind losing so much as being embarrassed"